poppastring/dasblog-core/README.md

 After deploying the app you should immediately [update  the security settings](https://github.com/poppastring/dasblog-core/wiki/2.-Configure-your-blog).

 ## Documentation
-Check out the [wiki](https://github.com/poppastring/dasblog-core/wiki) for additional information on DasBlog Core fundamentals, architecture and themes.
+Check out the [wiki](https://github.com/poppastring/dasblog-core/wiki) for additional information on DasBlog fundamentals, architecture and themes.

 Please [submit an issue](https://github.com/poppastring/dasblog-core/issues) if you encounter any problems.